Puli inji | Inji puli | Inji curry

 1/4 jaggery

-1/8 teaspoon fenugreek seed powder
+1/8 tsp fenugreek seed powder

-How to puli milagai thokku with step by step pictures
+How to puli milagai thokku with step-by-step pictures

 • Add tamarind paste and give a good mix